Setting up Scheduled Payments with Authorize.Net

 Authorize.Net is similar to other popular online payment software in that it allows for secure checkout options for your customers.
-A helpful and desired additional feature of Authorize.Net is the ability for your customers to choose Automated Scheduled Payments.
-This payment plan eliminates the hassle of hounding members to pay their subscription balances.
-Through Authorize.Net, the customer's credit card information is stored securely and then automatically charged on future dates that the customer agrees to.
+Using Authorize.Net with Small Farm Central gives the ability for your customers to choose Automated Scheduled Payments.
+This payment plan eliminates the hassle of requesting members to pay their subscription balances.
+Through Authorize.Net, the customer's credit card information is stored securely and then automatically charged on future dates that the customer agreed to when they signed up.

-Since Authorize.Net is a technology provider only, you will need another company, a credit card processor, to actually verify the transactions that go through the system & take money from your customers.
+Since Authorize.Net is a payment gateway only, you will need another company, a Merchant Account provider, to process the transactions that go through the system and transfer money from your customers' credit card banks to yours.
 This could be your bank, if you already have credit card processing capability for your farm, or Small Farm Central can help you set up a merchant account.
 Small Farm Central uses Total Merchant Services to set up merchant accounts.
 The application process takes about an hour and can be done by Small Farm Central support staff over the phone.

 This process of signing up for Authorize.Net and a credit card gateway may seem a bit tedious, but your processing rate will be lower by using Authorize.Net instead of a more simple online payment processor like PayPal.
 Small Farm Central will walk you through the entire set up process and you won't need to deal with the folks at Authorize.Net if you would prefer not to.
 (For a comparison of payment software options, read the article "Authorize.Net vs. Paypal" in the Ecommerce section of the Knowledge Base.)

 Member Assembler > Scheduled Payments > Authorize Config